usnistgov/oar-sdp/README.md

 npm run build.prod.aot -- --app pdr

 #If there are issues with certain modules like rxjs and build fails
-#run-script then run build again
+#run-script then run build again (optional)
 npm run-script postinstall

-#To start individual application
+#To start applications specify the app name.
 npm start -- --app sdp
 npm start -- --app pdr